 - 13. The student, parent or guardian, or authorized representative, shall have the right to compel the presence of any school district employee or agent or any other person who may have evidence upon which the proposed dismissal action may be based, and to confront and cross-examine any witnesses testifying for the school district. - 14.
 The student, parent or guardian, or authorized representative, shall have the right to present evidence and testimony, including expert psychological or educational testimony. - 15.
 The student cannot be compelled to testify in the dismissal proceedings. - 16.
 The hearing officer shall prepare findings and a recommendation based solely upon substantial evidence presented at the hearing, which must be made to the School Board and served upon the parties within two (2) days after the close of the hearing. - 17.
 The School Board shall base its decision upon the findings and recommendation of the hearing officer and shall render its decision at a meeting held within five (5) days after receiving the findings and recommendation.
 The School Board may provide the parties with the opportunity to present exceptions and comments to the hearing officer's findings and recommendation provided that neither party presents any evidence not admitted at the hearing.
-The decision by the School Board must be based on the record, must be in writing, and must state the controlling facts on which the decision is made in sufficient detail to apprise the parties and the Commissioner of Education (Commissioner) of the basis and reason for the decision. - 18.
-A party to an expulsion or exclusion decision made by the School Board may appeal the decision to the Commissioner within twenty-one (21) calendar days of School Board action pursuant to Minn.
-Stat. § 121A.49.
+The decision by the School Board must be based on the record, must be in writing, and must state the controlling facts on which the decision is made in sufficient detail to apprise the parties and reason for the decision. - 18.
+A party to an expulsion or exclusion decision made by the School Board may appeal the decision to the Commissioner within twenty-one (21) calendar days of School Board action pursuant to Minnesota Statutes section 121A.49.
 The decision of the School Board shall be implemented during the appeal to the Commissioner. - 19.
 The school district shall report any suspension, expulsion or exclusion action taken to the appropriate public service agency, when the student is under the supervision of such agency.

-20. The school district must report, through the MDE electronic reporting system, each expulsion or exclusion within thirty (30) days of the effective date of the action to the Commissioner.
+- 20. The school district must report, through the MDE electronic reporting system, each expulsion or exclusion within thirty (30) days of the effective date of the action to the Commissioner.
 This report shall include a statement of alternative educational services given the student and the reason for, the effective date, and the duration of the exclusion or expulsion.
 The report must also include the student's age, grade, gender, race, and special education status.
-The dismissal report must include state student identification numbers of affected students.

-21. Whenever a student fails to return to school within ten (10) school days of the termination of dismissal, a school administrator shall inform the student and his/her parent or guardian by mail of the student's right to attend and to be reinstated in the school district.
+The dismissal report must include state student identification numbers of affected students. - 21.
+Whenever a student fails to return to school within ten (10) school days of the termination of dismissal, a school administrator shall inform the student and his/her parent or guardian by mail of the student's right to attend and to be reinstated in the school district.

-X. ADMISSION OR READMISSION PLAN
+XIII.
+ADMISSION OR READMISSION PLAN

-A school administrator shall prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
-The plan may include measures to improve the student's behavior and require parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
+A school administrator must prepare and enforce an admission or readmission plan for any student who is excluded or expelled from school.
+The plan must include measures to improve the student's behavior, which may include completing a character education program consistent with Minnesota Statutes, section 120B.232, subdivision 1, social and emotional learning, counseling, social work services, mental health services, referrals for special education or 504 evaluation, and evidence-based academic interventions.
+The plan must include reasonable attempts to obtain parental involvement in the admission or readmission process, and may indicate the consequences to the student of not improving the student's behavior.
 The readmission plan must not obligate parents to provide a sympathomimetic medication for their child as a condition of readmission.

-XI.
+XIV.
 NOTIFICATION OF POLICY VIOLATIONS